In this article:

-November 16, 2021 5 min read
+December 05, 2022 5 min read

-There are many different types of hyperpigmentation, and in some cases it can be difficult to tell which forms are permanent or could become worse.
+There are many different types of hyperpigmentation, and in some cases, it can be difficult to tell which forms are permanent or could become worse.
 At its most basic level, hyperpigmentation refers to patches of skin that are darker than the surrounding skin color.
 These patches can be red, light or dark brown, grayish, raised, or flat.
 Forms of hyperpigmentation include:

 These hyperpigmented spots and patches of darker skin get their color due to an overproduction of skin pigment or melanin.

 What isn't hyperpigmentation?
-Birthmarks, lesions, vitiligo (hypopigmentation), sunburns, and other discolorations that donot involve the excess production of melanin.
+Birthmarks, lesions, vitiligo (hypopigmentation), sunburns, and other discolorations that do not involve the excess production of melanin.

 In some cases, it's clear what caused the hyperpigmentation.
 Other times, it can be difficult to get to the sole root or multiple roots of the problem.
 Common causes of hyperpigmentation include:

 Sun exposure:Sun exposure is one of the most common and easily identifiable causes of hyperpigmentation.
 Sometimes, after excess sun exposure, dark spots can appear seemingly overnight.
 More often, decades of ultraviolet light exposure slowly start to form dark patches on the skin.
 Melanin acts as your skin’s natural sunscreen and protects you from harmful sun rays.
 This is why people tan in the sun!
-However, we now know that sun exposure is extremely damaging for the health and appearance of the skin.
+However, we now know that sun exposure is extremely damaging to the health and appearance of the skin.

 Though hyperpigmentation appears in all skin types, people with darker skin tones are more susceptible to hyperpigmentation and especially PIH.
 This is because they naturally have higher concentrations of melanin within their skin.
 Thus, when the melanocytes become damaged through sun exposure and/or trauma, there is more melanin that "leaks" and causes dark spots to form.
 Since women are more likely to experience hormone fluctuations due to pregnancy, it places women of color at an even higher risk of developing hyperpigmentation.
 This influences how people of color should protect their skin and the treatment options that are available.